 It is no secret that maths is prevalent in any aspect of a person’s life, so it is a great pleasure to help young mathematicians develop their skills.
 Mathematicians at Thomas More have a vast amount of learning opportunities and experiences that stem from the classroom, but also branch out into enrichment clubs, competitions and trips.
 The Mathematics department consists of seven teachers who have a real passion for mathematics and a desire to help pupils realise their potential.

 Students receive a personalised approach to all stages of education.
-We offer many levels of intervention and support.
+We offer many levels of enrichment, intervention and support.
 We work hard to ensure that every student achieves their full potential.

 All pupils currently work towards the Edexcel GCSE (9-1) Mathematics specification.